 Pro-tip: When collecting UGC videos, ask customers to share how they make your product a part of their day or routine, however small it may be.

-7. Busy Baby Mat - Showing how the product works right on the homepage
+7. Busy Baby Mat - Showing how your product works right on your homepage

 Busy Baby Mat is made to keep to keep babies' favorite toys, teethers, and utensils in place.
 The patented silicone suction placemats are famous for helping mums avoid falls and keep their baby's items sanitary.